reflectoring/reflectoring.github.io/_posts/2022-01-14-immutables-library.md

 - password
 - list of articles

-We implemented the builder pattern to avoid Java issues with default and optional constructor parameters.

 We can see how much code is needed to write POJO(Plain old Java object) class that doesn't contain any business logic.
+We added the builder pattern for easier object initializtion.

 ## The Article Entity
 ```java